smapiot/piral/docs/questions/pilets.md

 Pilets should *never* contain any sensitive information.

 Even though you can feature flag pilets you should never assume that only certain people can read (or run) them.
 For this reason alone we do not recommend placing additional security measures to limit access to pilets.
-This will just slow down the time to first meaningful render without much additional security.
+This will just slow down the time to the first meaningful render without much additional security.

 ---------------------------------------

 ## When to create a new pilet?

 There is no direct guideline.
 It all depends on the project, the developers, and the domain model.
-We like to make multiple pilets when we identify multiple loading patterns, i.e., if things can / should be shipped independently (not only technically, but really also be provisioned differently) then having multiple pilets may make sense.
+We like to make multiple pilets when we identify multiple loading patterns, i.e. if things can/should be shipped independently (not only technically, but really also be provisioned differently) then having multiple pilets may make sense.

-In general there is no limit on how many pilets can be provisioned for a single user.
+In general, there is no limit on how many pilets can be provisioned for a single user.
 Performance-wise less may be better, however, keep in mind that the total code size matters, too.
 A range between 20 and 60 pilets is definitely no problem.
 In extreme scenarios going over 150 or 200 pilets may be acceptable, too.

-If you feel like you need more advise don't hesitate to use the [community chat](https://gitter.im/piral-io/community).
+If you feel like you need more advice, don't hesitate to use the [community chat](https://gitter.im/piral-io/community).

 ---------------------------------------

 ## Can a pilet act as an instance to open a portal inside a portal?

 You can run any code, so you could have an instance in an instance - yes.
-But usually, you'd want to have it more flat.
+But usually, you'd want to have it flatter.
 There are things that support that flatness.
 Once you start creating hierarchies you'll soon have an unmaintainable project.

 What we see more often is that extensions are then used to include component (trees) from an *arbitrary number of pilets* in one (or more) pilets.